rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Functions and Operators.md

 ---
 layout: page
+title: XQuery IntelliJ Plugin 1.5 Functions and Operators
 ---

-# XQuery IntelliJ Plugin 1.5 Functions and Operators

 This document includes material copied from or derived from the XPath and XQuery specifications.
 Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio,